SanGoku95/capibarismo/ENVIRONMENT.md

 # Environment Variables Setup Guide

-This document describes all environment variables used in Presidential Punch Peru and how to configure them.
+This document describes the environment variables used in Presidential Punch Peru and how to configure them.

 ## Quick Setup